A Dynamic Programming Framework for Optimal Planning of Redundant Robots Along Prescribed Paths With Kineto-Dynamic Constraints: Introduction

-Whether they are executed on-line or off-line, redundancy resolution and trajectory planning have been mostly treated as two independent, consecutive optimization processes \cite{Chiacchio90, Basile, AlKhudir}.
-A workspace path is given, that is mapped, through inverse kinematics, in the joint space (possibly optimizing a geometric quality index), then, the joint-space path is time-parametrized to yield a trajectory (respecting constraints and possibly optimizing a different quality index), that can be executed through motion control at joint level.
+Whether they are executed on-line or offline, redundancy resolution and trajectory planning have been mostly treated as two independent, consecutive optimization processes \cite{Chiacchio90, Basile, AlKhudir}, as depicted in Fig.\ \ref{fig:rr_totp_scheme}.
+A task space path is given, that is mapped, through inverse kinematics, in the joint space (possibly optimizing a geometric quality index), then, the joint space path is time-parametrized to yield a trajectory (respecting constraints and possibly optimizing a different quality index), that can be executed through motion control at joint level.
 The optimization performed at the former stage can be functional to the optimization performed at the latter.
+For instance, if the objective of trajectory planning is to define a minimum-time motion, redundancy resolution may optimize, according to a heuristic approach, the acceleration/deceleration capabilities of the manipulator along the path.
 Overall, the two processes ``cooperate'' to achieve a common objective.
-Unfortunately, the resolution of two independent optimal problems does not guarantee the achievement of the overall optimal solution.
-Hence, the objective of this paper is to provide a unified formulation for both optimization problems, so that kinematic redundancy is effectively exploited for the minimization/maximization of the objective function defined at trajectory planning level.